farhanjutt23/geeky-Django-py/README.md

   - Create a Django project..

 ### 4. **Django Fundamentals**
-- Learn the core concepts of Django.
+- Learn the core concepts of Django...
   - Django Project Structure
   - Django Apps
   - Models and Databases (SQLite for starters)